Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 A service report currently contains three tables:

-a list of the tickets mentioned in the work sessions and their invested time
+a list of the tickets mentioned in the working sessions and their invested time

-a list of sites mentioned in the work sessions and their invested time
+a list of sites mentioned in the working sessions and their invested time

 Reporting type¶